robbeofficial/spotifyripper/README.md

 spotifyripper
 =============

-small ripper script for spotify (rips playlists to mp3 and includes ID3 tags v1.1)
+small ripper script for spotify (rips playlists to mp3 and includes ID3 tags)

 note that stream ripping violates the ToC's of libspotify!